jimchen2/jimchen2.github.io/blog/My Philosophy March 2023.md

 </script>
 ## Freedom

 I must have free time in my life with which I can do whatever I want, without being restricted in a school or being "recommended" to do the "good" stuff, or being assigned a task that I need to finish.
 This is my right as a human being.
+If by instruction manuel I am prohibited to do something, I can still do it in my free time.
 I can play computer games, I can watch videos, I can exercise, or I can just sleep.

 I need 3 hours of freedom a day.